 The Posthumanities Hub is a research group and a platform for postdisciplinary humanities and more-than-human humanities, for philosophy, arts and sciences informed by advanced cultural critique and some seriously humourous feminist creativity.
 In our research, we specialize in the more-than-human condition and inventive feminist materialist philosophies.
 This entails work in environmental humanities, human animal studies, cultural studies and new media, digital and techno-humanities, medical humanities and environmental health (especially toxic embodiment), the posthuman, a-human, inhuman, nonhuman, and trans-, queer or anti-imperialist theory-practices, feminist science studies, and other inter- and/or postdisciplinary areas of researching a complex and changing world that does not admit to old academic divisions of labour (ie, that research on “culture” is for humanities and “nature” for science.)
 We work to meet up with pressing societal challenges, aross the natureculture divide and target specific cases.
 Curiously, creatively and critically.

-Dr. Janna Holmstedt, artistic director, research engineer and coordinator, Royal Institute of Technology (KTH), Stockholm, and Independent Fine Artist.
+Dr. Janna Holmstedt, artistic director, platform assistance, head of Hub sub-research group Humus Economicus, Sweden’s Historical Museums, and Independent Fine Artist.

-Docent Christina Fredengren, senior strategic advisor, Stockholm University, Sweden.
+Docent Christina Fredengren, senior researcher, strategic platform advisor, Stockholm University, Sweden.